Building a clean model tutorial

 The gripper knew how to attach itself because it was appropriately configured during its model definition.
 We now also need to properly configure the robot model, so that it will know how to attach itself to a mobile base for instance.
 We select the robot model, then click Assembling in the object common properties.
 Set an empty string for 'Parent' match values, then click Set matrix.
 This will memorize the current base object's local transformation matrix, and use it to position/orient itself relative to the mobile robot's attachment point.
 To verify that we did things right, we drag the model Models/robots/mobile/KUKA Omnirob.ttm into the scene.
 Then we select our robot model, then control-click one of the attachment points on the mobile platform, then click the Assembling/disassembling toolbar button.
 Our robot should correctly place itself on top of the mobile robot:

 Now we could add additional items to our robot, such as sensors for instance.
 At some point we might also want to attach embedded scripts to our model, in order to control its behaviour or configure it for various purposes.
 In that case, make sure to understand how object handles are accessed from embedded scripts.
-We can also control/access/interface our model from a plugin, from a remote API client, from a ROS node, or from an add-on.
+We can also control/access/interface our model from a plugin, from a remote API client, from a ROS node, from a BlueZero node, or from an add-on.

 Now we make sure we have reverted the changes done during robot and gripper attachment, we collapse the hierarchy tree of our robot model, select the base of our model, then save it with [Menu bar --> File --> Save model as...].
 If we saved it in the model folder, then the model will be available in the model brower.